-I have listened to a dear sister in Christ (who happens to be black) tell of having to drill her godly, intelligent sons about what they should say and do, and conversely what they should never, ever under any circumstances say or do when they are pulled over for driving while in their middle-class neighborhood.
+I have listened to a dear sister in Christ (who happens to be black) tell of having to drill her godly, intelligent sons about what they should say and do—and, conversely, what they should never, ever, under any circumstances, say or do—when they are pulled over while driving in their middle-class neighborhood.

 In the midst of that, my Lord declared women equal with men and allowed them the privilege of being the first to bear testimony of His Resurrection.
 (Nobody believed them, but still.)
 I love Him for that.

 The church, not the culture, should have been at the forefront of what happened in the sixties, being the first to declare the implications of what it means that there is no slave nor free, no Jew nor gentile, no male nor female in Christ.
 We should have been the ones defining the terms and setting the boundaries of what could have radically changed the culture for the good.